rats-device-attestation/draft-poirier-rats-eat-da/draft-poirier-rats-eat-da.md

 This document defines an attestation Evidence format for DA as an EAT {{-rats-eat}} profile.
 The format is designed to be generic, extensible and architecture agnostic.
-Ongoing work on DA concentrates on PCIe devices that support the SPDM protocol, but other bus architecture and protocols are expected to be supported as the technology gains wider adoption.
+Ongoing work on DA concentrates on PCIe devices that support the SPDM protocol {{-spdm}}, but other bus architecture and protocols are expected to be supported as the technology gains wider adoption.
 As such we focus on the formalization of an Evidence format for SPDM compliant devices while leaving room for the definition of other Evidence format such as CXL and CHI.
 This list is by no means exhaustive and is expected to expand.